 Complementarianism in Scripture

-There’s a zillion questions that you have right now and I totally affirm your asking them and I wish you had five hours to talk about them because these are huge issues with many unanswered questions.
+There’s a zillion questions that you have right now, and I totally affirm your asking them, and I wish you had five hours to talk about them because these are huge issues with many unanswered questions.
 I’m just throwing out a vision for you.
-Let’s read a few verses and I’ll make come closing comments.
+Let’s read a few verses and I’ll make some closing comments.
 Ephesians 5:22–33:

 Wives, submit to your own husbands, as to the Lord.
 For the husband is the head of the wife even as Christ is the head of the church, his body, and is himself its Savior.
 Now as the church submits to Christ, so also wives should submit in everything to their husbands.
 Husbands, love your wives, as Christ loved the church and gave himself up for her, that he might sanctify her, having cleansed her by the washing of water with the word, so that he might present the church to himself in splendor, without spot or wrinkle or any such thing, that she might be holy and without blemish.
 In the same way husbands should love their wives as their own bodies.
 He who loves his wife loves himself.

 That’s just a paraphrase of Jesus’s statement, love your neighbor as yourself.
 Love your wife as you love your own body.
 “For no one ever hated his own flesh, but nourishes and cherishes it, just as Christ does the church.”
-Note those words, I’m coming back.
 Then he quotes Genesis 2:24, pre-sin, pre-fall:

 “Therefore a man shall leave his father and mother and hold fast to his wife, and the two shall become one flesh.”
 This mystery is profound, and I am saying that it refers to Christ and the church.
 However, let each one of you love his wife as himself, and let the wife see that she respects her husband.
 (Ephesians 5:32–33)